JayCuthrell/jaycuthrell.com/index.md

 Jay is Vice President of Solutions at [Faction, a Dell Technologies Capital portfolio company](https://www.delltechnologiescapital.com/portfolio/).
 At Faction, Jay leads a team of business value focused technologists that deliver innovative multicloud data services to global enterprise clientele.

-Before joining Faction, Jay was a Managing Director with Dell Technologies.
-He developed a proven track record for building and leading diverse globally distributed high-performing teams.
+Before joining Faction, Jay was a Managing Director with Dell Technologies where he developed a proven track record for building and leading diverse globally distributed high-performing teams.
 His leadership spanned pre-sales, sales operations, guerrilla field marketing, product management, software, systems, platform engineering, M&A, corporate development, VC, corporate strategy, and the Office of the CTO.
-As a player-coach at Dell Technologies, Jay made vision into a reality by shifting the paradigm of how IT is delivered to enable digital transformation and creating multiple growth engines for the business.
+As a player-coach at Dell Technologies, Jay made vision into a reality by shifting the paradigm of how IT is delivered to enable digital transformation while creating multiple growth engines for the business with [unique intellectual property](https://patents.google.com/patent/US9684539B1/en).

 Before joining Dell Technologies, Jay was a founding partner of [Cuthrell Consulting LLC](https://cuthrell.com), a consultancy providing unique consulting and advisory to network service providers, startups, and investment groups.
 Jay helped his clients navigate, reach, and exceed their goals by leveraging his extensive experiences in leadership roles at high growth ICT companies and global infrastructure consulting roles for Fortune 500 clients to be a trusted advisor on strategic technology.